 In the mean time expect drones to stock concession stands when required, certainly with drones capable now to lift heavy items.
 Air delivery is likely to become a more efficient way of transportation when compared to ground delivery.

 Also interesting to read: 10 ways robots will positively impact sports

 3. Pre-game and halftime entertainment: drones adding to the experience

 Drones are a perfect way to entertain fans before a game and/or during half time.
-A wide array of interactive games can be played with those fans.
-Let me fantasize a bit: the gameball being delivered by a man on a drone; a drone dropping a present or football or whatever in that part of the stadium that creates the loudest noise; drones that are performing a spectacular show, highlighting the hometeam; a drone droping a ball from high in the sky to selected fans on the field trying to catch it.
-I am sure the creatives amongst us can think of loads of different opportunities.
+A wide array of interactive games can be played with the fans.
+Let me fantasize a bit: the gameball being delivered by a man on a drone; a drone dropping a present or football or whatever in the part of the stadium that creates the loudest noise; drones that are performing a spectacular show, highlighting the hometeam; a drone droping a ball from high in the sky to selected fans on the field trying to catch it.
+I am sure the creatives amongst us can think of loads of different opportunities here.

 Obviously drones are as much a threat to stadiums and events as they are a protection.
 I am sure you can imagine drones entering a stadium from high above.
 I don’t have to tell you what malicious minds could think off.
 Luckily, several technologies are on their way (or already present) that could stop a drone attack in time.
 On the other side of the spectrum, drones also offer an opportunity to make people feel safer.
 For example, drones can be used for crowd control purposes.
 Authorities and organisers will be able to monitor a large area in an efficient manner.
 In case of congestions or other problems, they can take immediate action.
 This should make fans feel more secure.